-MBA 605 Operations and Technology Management
+Operations and Technology Management

 This course will examine value-chain functions such as product-process design, quality management, supply chain management and workforce management in order to understand the resource-based view of strategic advantage for the organization.
-Students will examine strategic management of operations utilizing to support the value-chain functions of operations management.
+Students will examine strategic management management.